LaithQushair/CS505/README.md

 This repository contains the raw code used for the data processing, model construction, and deployment on Gradio Spaces.
 The tool can be utilized using this link: https://huggingface.co/spaces/LaithQ/Tone

-The file paths used throughout the code are not accurate as the training and data processing was performed on different platforms.
-The majority of the data cannot be found in this repository.
+The file paths used throughout the code are not accurate as the training and data processing was performed on different platforms (SCC and Google Colab).
+The majority of the data cannot be found in this repository due to size constraints.
 The data used for argumentative and persuasive tones can be found here: https://huggingface.co/datasets/Yusuf5/OpenCaselist